vladimirice/ucom.backend/documentation/how-to/STYLE_GUIDE.md

 #optimize | parts of code to optimise (ex. performance) in the future
 #tech-debt | technical debt

 TODO - This section is not ready yet.
-This will populated with links to files that represent project conventions
+This will be populated with links to files that represent project conventions

 ## Database

 Don't use | Do use
 --- | ---
 Create tables inside the public (default) schema | All new tables should be created inside the schemas different from public.
-[Example](../migrations_knex_monolith/20190401121234-create-table-blockchain-irreversible-traces.js) camelCase, uppercase and plural naming rules for database objects | snake_case, lowercase (users_activity, blockchain_nodes, etc)
+[Example](../../migrations_knex_monolith/20190401121234-create-table-blockchain-irreversible-traces.js) camelCase, uppercase and plural naming rules for database objects | snake_case, lowercase (users_activity, blockchain_nodes, etc.)

 ## Error handling
 * Avoid 500 responses, add extra validation.